alumae/kaldi-offline-transcriber/README.md

 This transcribes the file `audio/test.ogg` and puts the result in Transcriber XML format to `result/test.trs`.
 The script automatically deletes the intermediate files generated during decoding, unless the option `--clean false` is used.

-## Speeding up decoding ##

-The most time-consuming parts of the system can be executed in parallel.
-This speeds up decoding with the expense of using more CPU cores.

-To enable multi-threaded execution, set the variable `nthreads` in `Makefile.options`, e.g.:

-    nthreads = 4

-The speedup is not quite linear, mostly because speaker diarization is still single-threaded.
-For example, decoding an audio file of 8:35 minutes takes

-  * 11:20 minutes with 1 thread (1.3x realtime)
-  * 7:03 minutes with 4 threads (0.8x realtime)

-~~The lattice rescoring part that is very memory intensive is executed in a single thread.
-So, if your server has many cores but relatively little memory (say 16 cores and 16 GB RAM), you can set `nthreads = 5`, and use up to 3 parallel decoding processes (e.g., using a queue system, such as Sun Grid Engine).
-This way, the total memory consumption should never exceed 16 GB, and the decoding happens in ~1.5x realtime.~~

-The above no longer applies.
-Lattice rescoring doesn't require a lot of memory.

-## One-pass decoding using online DNN models with speaker i-vectors ##

-This is now the only way to decode.
-The option to decode with non-online nnet models has been removed, since it is much slower and not more accurate.